fmpfeifer/hikextractor/README.md

 The script was tested using python 3.9, but any version from 3.7 on should work.

+The HD Image can be created using dd (from linux), any forensic imager (FTK Imager, for instance).
+You can also use the HDD Raw Copy Tool from HDDGURU [HDD Raw Copy Tool](https://hddguru.com/software/HDD-Raw-Copy-Tool/).

 ## Usage

 In the folder containing the file "hikextractor.py" and "ffmpeg.exe":